thoughtbot/ios-on-rails/book/iOS/getting_an_event.md

 	    return task;
 	}

-Since our rails API returns from a successful GET request with a "No events in area" dictionary or an array of event JSON, our success block has to handle both cases.
-If we receive an array, we execute the completion block with an array of events, otherwise `events` will be `nil`.
+Since our rails API returns from a successful GET request with either a "No events in area" dictionary or an array of event JSON, our success block has to handle both cases.
+If we receive an array, we execute the completion block with an array of events.
+Otherwise, `events` will be `nil`.

 In the case of failure, we simply execute our completion block with an error.